rageblob/iTerm2GermanKeyboardFix/README.md

 - **Cmd + Z**: Undo

 If you're forgetful like me, there is also a reference for common keyboard shortcuts included.

+## How to use

+In iTerm, press `Cmd + ,` to open settings.
+Go to the Profiles pane and select `Keys`, then select the `Key Mappings` pane.
+At the bottom of the window go to `Presets...`, click `Import...` and select `GermanKeyboardLayoutFix.itermkeymap`.